Aaron Kuhl

-Aaron Kuhl (born 30 January 1996) is an English semi-professional footballer who plays for National League side Farnborough as a midfielder.
+Aaron Kuhl (born 30 January 1996) is an English semi-professional footballer who plays for National League South side Farnham Town as a midfielder.
 He was a member of the Reading academy and made his debut for the club before loan spells with Dundee United in Scotland during 2015, and with Boreham Wood in 2016.
 He has represented England at under-19 and under-20 level.

 Early life

 Kuhl was born in Paulton.
 His father is the former professional footballer Martin Kuhl.
 He attended Yateley School in Hampshire.

 Club career

 Kuhl joined Reading academy in 2008.
 In December 2013, he signed his first professional contract.
 After impressing for Under-21s in their run to winning 2013–14 Under-21 Premier League Cup, Kuhl gathered interested from the beaten finalist, Manchester City.

 On 19 August 2014, Kuhl made his professional debut as a half-time substitute in a Championship fixture against Huddersfield Town.

 During July 2015, Kuhl joined RCD Mallorca on trial with a view to a season-long loan deal with the Spanish Segunda División side.

 On 1 September 2015, Kuhl joined Scottish Premiership club Dundee United on loan until January 2016.
 On 14 December 2015, Kuhl returned to Reading early from his loan deal with Dundee United.

 On 9 May 2016, Kuhl was one of 15 Reading youth-team players offered a new contract by the club, with confirmation of his new deal being signed coming on 1 July 2016.

 On 19 August 2016, Kuhl signed for National League club Boreham Wood on loan until 28 January 2017, but the deal ended early as Kuhl was recalled at the beginning of January.

 After Reading announced that Kuhl would be leaving the club upon the completion of his contract, Kuhl joined Icelandic club Stjarnan on trial at the end of June, before similar stints with Bracknell Town and Aldershot Town.
 Whilst on trial with Aldershot Town, Kuhl injured his left knee, rupturing his Medial collateral ligament in a friendly against Wycombe Wanderers.

 In October 2019, Basingstoke Town announced the signing of Kuhl on a short-term contract following a successful trial after a long injury lay-off.

 On 15 November 2019, National League South side Slough Town announced the signing of Kuhl.
 He joined Hartley Wintney on loan in December 2019.

 On 30 January 2023, Kuhl signed for National League club Dorking Wanderers.
 On 20 October 2023, Kuhl joined National League South side, Farnborough until January 2024.
 On 24 March 2024, he was recalled by Dorking in an attempt to aid the club in their relegation battle.

 On 18 October 2024, Kuhl made the return to Farnborough following his release from Dorking Wanderers earlier that month.

+On 12 May 2026, it was announced that Kuhl would join newly-promoted National League South side, Farnham Town on a one-year deal.